Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, tariff policy is constantly changing, having changed several times a year, making it more difficult to predict what might happen in the future.

-“Since smartphones are such an important category, we think Apple will be able to manage this threat,” said Nabila Popal, senior director of data and analytics at International Data Corporation (IDC).
+“Since smartphones are such a key category, we think Apple will be able to manage to deal with this threat,” said Nabila Popal, senior director of data and analytics at International Data Corporation (IDC).

-However, most analysts believe that India and China are Apple's only two options for large-scale iPhone production for the US market.
+However, analysts largely believe that India and China are Apple's only two options for large-scale iPhone production for the US market.

 And since the iPhone models available in the US aren't exactly the same as those sold elsewhere, Apple can't just repurpose iPhones for other markets.

-For example, new iPhones sold in the US no longer have a physical SIM card slot, and they support 5G millimeter wave, a type of connection that offers faster speeds and low latency but usually only over short distances.
+For example, new iPhones sold in the US no longer have a physical SIM card slot, and they support 5G millimeter wave, a type of connection that offers faster speeds, low latency but usually only over short distances.

-“It was also seen as a huge tactical nightmare to deal with because you had to try to find a sweet spot and calculate what was going to happen next,” says Bjørhovde.
+“It's also seen as a huge tactical nightmare to deal with because you have to try to find a sweet spot and calculate what's going to happen next,” says Bjørhovde.

 During an event announcing a new $100 billion investment on August 6 in the Oval Office, CEO Tim Cook said iPhones will continue to be assembled outside the US "for some time."